What is the Thunderbolts Adventure and when will it be held?

 What do you mean by remote?

-The majority of this event takes place a long way from anywhere.
-There is little to no traffic in section and no facilities.
-Except for Moonan Brook pub there are no shops along the route.
+The majority of this event takes place a long way from civilisation.
+There is little to no traffic on these roads and no facilities.
+Except for Victoria Hotel Moonan Flat Pub there are no shops along the route.
 There are very few residents to be able to assist you.
-You should have the attitude to you need to get yourself out and carry a PLB or SPOT Tracker.
+Of course, we, the organisers will do what we can to help should you be unable to continue and still a long way from the finish but having a PLB or SPOT Tracker is highly recommended.

 Is there phone coverage?